Skip to content

 Can I back up to a NAS and a second cloud at the same time?
 Run two workflows: one to the NAS, one to a cheap object-storage provider like Backblaze B2.
 Together they give you the local and offsite copies of a 3-2-1 setup.

 One app.
-Ten cloud providers.
+All your clouds.
 Any NAS.

 Download Blober at blober.io